cla5hr/vit-satellite-classification/README.md

-# CNN vs Vision Transformer on EuroSAT Satellite Imagery
+# Satellite Image Classification using CNN vs Vision Transformer

-Benchmarking ResNet18 (CNN) against Vision Transformer (ViT) on satellite image land-use classification.
-Both models are trained on the EuroSAT dataset and evaluated on the same test split.
+This project benchmarks a Convolutional Neural Network (ResNet18) against a Vision Transformer (ViT) for land-use classification using satellite imagery.
+Both models are trained on the EuroSAT dataset and evaluated on the same test split to compare accuracy, training efficiency, and interpretability between convolution-based and attention-based architectures.

 ---